Back to Document

 Eye Screening Program - Babies visiting our neonatal intensive care center are screened by a board-certified pediatric ophthalmologist during their stay.
 Our goal is early detection of eye problems to increase the potential for early correction and decrease rapid loss of vision.

-Maternity Unit/Nursery - After your delivery and recovery, you can choose between an attractive semi-private room or upgrade to one of our private, deluxe Rose Suites.
+Maternity Unit/Nursery - After your delivery and recovery, you can choose between an attractive private room or upgrade to one of our private, deluxe Empress Suite.
 Enjoy your newborn in our private rooms that provide you with a homelike setting.
 Our family-centered approach to care gives you the opportunity to share your baby's first hours with other members of the family and allows you to choose whether to have your baby "room" with you or have him or her receive periodic care in our nursery.

 Newborn Channel - Information on caring for yourself or your baby post-partum is available with the push of a button through our dedicated Newborn Channel.
 Programming includes instruction on breastfeeding, bathing an infant, soothing a crying baby and much more.